elgrons/mr-robogers-neighborhood/README.md

 ## TDD

-* In my finished program:

-For numbers that contain a 1, all digits are replaced with "Beep!"
-For numbers that contain a 2, all digits are replaced with "Boop!"
-For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"

-The first substitution should apply unless the second does, and the same with the second and third.
+* The first substitution should apply unless the second does, and the same with the second and third.
 In other words, the substitution for the number 1 should apply unless there's a 2 present in the number.
 Then, the substitution for the number 2 should apply unless there's a 3 present in the number.

 <!-- Do I need two functions? -->

 <!-- ADAPTED FROM THE FIRST PROMPT OF THE FRIDAY PROJECT USING A FOR LOOOP -->

 <!-- WHERE AM I GETTING MY PARAMETERS AND ARGUMENTS FROM!?!?!? -->

-> const sequence = ["X", "A", "Y", "M", "D"];
-> const pattern1 = "A";
-> const pattern2 = "Z";

-fredBotInput = ...
-const pattern = [] ..?

 Spitballing what it might end up looking like: